Changing History to Her Story Exhibition

 Then the Taliban set their sights on girls’ schools.
 They pinned a letter to the gate of Ziauddin's school, warning him not to allow the girls to continue wearing the normal school uniform.
 Instead, they insisted the girls must wear burkas and cover their faces.

-Widespread protests caused the Taliban to change their minds and allow girls up to the age of ten to attend school, but Malala and her friends were too old to be allowed.
-They continued to study in secret, hiding their schoolbooks under their shawls.
-However, in 2009, as the Pakistani army began to move more forcefully against the Taliban in the area, Malala’s family joined over a million other people feeling the valley.
-They returned home after three months the army claimed that the Taliban had been defeated, but soon schools were once again being bombed.
-In her memoir, Malala describes her birthplace as the most beautiful place in the world: “The Swat Valley is a heavenly place full of mountains, flowing waterfalls and clear lakes.
+Widespread protests caused the Taliban to partially relent and allow girls up to ten years old to attend school.
+Some older girls, such as Malala and her friends, continued to study in secret, hiding their schoolbooks under their shawls.
+In 2009, the Pakistani army moved in to oust the Taliban from the area, causing most people to evacuate.
+Malala’s family returned three months later, with the army claiming the Taliban were defeated - but soon school bombings began again.
+In her memoir, Malala describes her birthplace as "a heavenly place full of mountains, flowing waterfalls and clear lakes.
 The sign at the entrance to the valley reads ‘Welcome to Paradise’.”
-Yet the Taliban were turning this paradise into a hell.
+The Taliban were turning this paradise into a hell.

+Malala was not allowed to walk to school anymore.
+Instead, she travelled by rickshaw to school, and came home on the back of the school ‘bus’—simply a truck with a canvas roof.
+One day, two men stepped into the road, forcing the truck to stop.
+One climbed into the back shouting, “Which one of you is Malala?”
+She was the only one without her face covered.
+The man fired three rapid shots—and the first hit Malala in the head.
 She was flown by helicopter to a military hospital, and then on to a hospital in the UK.
 She regained consciousness a week later, but the left side of her face had been paralysed.
-After an eight-hour operation, the doctors managed to restore her facial nerves, and she began her recovery.
+After an eight-hour operation, doctors managed to restore her facial nerves, and she began her recovery.

 Malala replied: “Today is the day of every woman, boy and girl who has raised their voice for their rights.
 Let us wage a global struggle against illiteracy, poverty and terrorism.
 Let us pick up our books and pens, they are our most powerful weapons.
 Education is the only solution.
 Education first.”

-The Taliban thought they could silence Malala by killing her, but instead, they gave her an even stronger voice, with a global reach.
-She has set up the Malala Fund, which promotes girls’ rights to education around the globe.
+The Taliban thought they could silence Malala by killing her, but instead, they gave her an even stronger voice, allowing HERstory and message to spread around the globe.
+She has set up the Malala Fund, which promotes girls’ rights to 12 years of free education in a safe environment.
 “I don’t want to be famous for being the girl who was shot by the Taliban.
-I want to be the girl who fights for education,” says Malala.
+I want to be the girl who fights for education,” she explains.
+The Fund supports local activists in Syria, Nigeria, Pakistan and other countries where girls are affected by injustice and violence.
+“Extremists have shown what frightens them most – a girl with a book," says Malala.
+"With guns, you can kill terrorists, but with education, you can kill terrorism.”

 Kamala Harris